dart-lang/site-www/src/_guides/language/effective-dart/style.md

 {% include linter-rule.html rule="camel_case_types" %}

-Classes, enums, typedefs, and type parameters should capitalize the first letter of each word (including the first word), and use no separators.
+Classes, enum types, typedefs, and type parameters should capitalize the first letter of each word (including the first word), and use no separators.

 {:.good}
 <?code-excerpt "misc/lib/effective_dart/style_good.dart (type-names)"?>